Milanxam/volume-control-script/README.md

-# Control your Volume and have a cool custom display, on linux and working with Hyprland!
+# Custom Volume Control Script and Display!

-A volume control script for the Dunst notification daemon using custom icons
+A volume control script for the Dunst notification daemon using custom icons, also working with Wayland!

 ## Demo